Research & Innovations

 Serving Children in Culturally and Linguistically Diverse School Settings

 Bayshore Elementary School District (BESD) is a culturally and linguistically diverse school district at the border between San Francisco City and County and Daly City.
-Through a partnership between BESD and Speech, Language and Hearing Sciences at SF State that was established in 2016, graduate and undergraduate students in Speech, Language and Hearing Sciences receive clinical education in this diverse, authentic school setting, focusing on contextualized, curriculum-based intervention.
-30 children currently receive speech and language services through the BESD-SFSU partnership.
-The district consists of one elementary school and one middle school that were be joined together into one school site in September, 2017, as well as a separate early childhood education site called Bayshore Child Care Services.
+Through a partnership between BESD and Speech, Language and Hearing Sciences at SF State that was established from 2016-2023, graduate and undergraduate students in Speech, Language and Hearing Sciences received clinical education in this diverse, authentic school setting, focusing on contextualized, curriculum-based intervention.
+The district consists of an elementary and middle school blended into one site, as well as a separate early childhood education site called Bayshore Child Care Services.

 For more information about this project, please contact the principal investigator and project lead, Dr. Laura Epstein at lepstein@sfsu.edu.